Australia at the Commonwealth Games

 Australia first competed at the Games, then titled the British Empire Games, in 1930; and is one of only six countries to have sent athletes to every Commonwealth Games.
 The others are Canada, England, New Zealand, Scotland, and Wales.
 Australian athletes competed for Australasia at the 1911 Festival of the Empire, the forerunner to the British Empire Games.

 Five of the 21 games have been hosted by Australia, with the city of Gold Coast hosting the 2018 Commonwealth Games.

 Australia has placed first at 13 out of the 21 games (compared with England 7 and Canada 1) and has been in the top three for all meets except the first games in 1930.

 In all but one of the 18 Commonwealth Games held so far (excluding the 1978 Games), the Australian flag bearer has gone on to win a gold medal.

 List of Games Host Nation Bids

 Games Staged

-Australia has hosted the Commonwealth Games on four occasions but have only won once via an international vote.
+Australia has hosted the Commonwealth Games on five occasions but have only won once via an international vote.
 That vote was for the host of the 2018 games, won by the Gold Coast.